SuperNeon4ik/NoxesiumUtils/README.md

 > [!NOTE]
 > Since NoxesiumUtils is now using [Noxesium/paper](https://github.com/Noxcrew/noxesium/tree/main/paper)
 > it might actually be better for you to just implement it yourself.
-However your can still
+> I will attempt making NoxesiumUtils worth being a dependency in update 2.1.

 ### Maven:
 ```xml